jvnsep/Project2BubbleDisplay/README.md

 # Project 2 Bubble Display

 ## 1. Introduction
 The project is to design an embedded system function like a stop watch and expandable for additional feature.
 The project involves programming and circuit design.
-The circuit comprises of Teensy 3.1/3.2 Microcontroller, a 4-Digits 7-Segments LED display, few power mosfet, many resistor, couple of LED and push button switch.
-The program involves display of counter every 100ms, debounce of push button switch, and use of external interuppt.
+The circuit comprises of Teensy 3.1/3.2 Microcontroller, a 4-Digits 7-Segments LED display, few power mosfets, several resistors, couple of LEDs and push button switches.
+The program involves display of counter every 100ms, debounce of push button switches, and use of external interuppt.

+## 2. Method
+### a.
+Circuit Design